vamsi9385/BRAIN-STROKE-DETECTION-USING-DENSENET-ALGORITHM/README.md

 The model is trained using:

-- (Transfer learning with DenseNet201)
+- Transfer learning with DenseNet201
 -Binary cross-entropy loss
-Adam optimizer
+-Adam optimizer
-Fine-Tuning
+-Fine-Tuning
-After initial training, the model fine-tunes by unfreezing some layers of DenseNet201.
+-After initial training, the model fine-tunes by unfreezing some layers of DenseNet201.

 Evaluation

-The model is evaluated using:
+-The model is evaluated using:

-Accuracy
+  -Accuracy
-Precision, Recall, F1-score
+  -Precision, Recall, F1-score
-Loss plots
+  -Loss plots

 Results

 Test Accuracy: Achieved an accuracy of ~90% on the test dataset.